Eisenbahn-Romantik: History

 The series began on 7 April 1991 on SDR as a filler between programmes on their regional TV channel, Südwest 3.
 Although the first broadcast was especially for railway fans, it was so well received by the public that the programme length was increased from half an hour to 45 minutes.

 From 1994 Eisenbahn-Romantik had a fixed half-hour slot.
 Since autumn 2008 Eisenbahn-Romantik has been broadcast in alternating quarters with the SWR series Rasthaus (literally: "motorway restaurant").
 During the winter and summer seasons, Eisenbahn-Romantik is shown weekly; in spring and autumn this slot is taken by Rasthaus.

 After the merger of SDR and SWF into SWR in 1998, the whole editorial function were moved from Stuttgart to Baden-Baden.

 Eisenbahn-Romantik is also broadcast on SR Fernsehen, NDR Fernsehen, hr-fernsehen, MDR Fernsehen and rbb Fernsehen.
 3sat shows several programmes per week on an irregular basis.
 The average number of viewers is about one million.

-A list of all episodes (in German, and called folgen) can be found here at www.swr.de.